Taiwanese indigenous peoples: Indigenous political movement

-To some degree the movement has been successful.
-Beginning in 1998, the official curriculum in Taiwan schools has been changed to contain more frequent and favorable mention of indigenous.
-In 1996 the Council of Indigenous Peoples was promoted to a ministry-level rank within the Executive Yuan.
-The central government has taken steps to allow romanized spellings of indigenous names on official documents, offsetting the long-held policy of forcing a Han name on an indigenous.
+To some degree, the movement has been successful.
+Beginning in 1998, the official curriculum in Taiwan schools has been changed to contain more frequent and favorable mention of indigenous peoples.
+In 1996, the Council of Indigenous Peoples was promoted to a ministry-level rank within the Executive Yuan.
+The central government has taken steps to allow romanized spellings of indigenous names on official documents, offsetting the long-held policy of forcing a Han name on an indigenous person.
 A relaxed policy on identification now allows a child to choose their official designation if they are born to mixed indigenous/Han parents.

 The present political leaders in the indigenous community, led mostly by indigenous elites born after 1949, have been effective in leveraging their ethnic identity and socio-linguistic acculturation into contemporary Taiwanese society against the political backdrop of a changing Taiwan.
 This has allowed indigenous people a means to push for greater political space, including the still unrealized prospect of Indigenous People's Autonomous Areas within Taiwan.

 In February 2017, the Indigenous Ketagalan Boulevard Protest started in a bid for more official recognition of land as traditional territories.